RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 # Unforgeable Costliness

-An essential characteristic of a digital sound money protocol is **Unforgeable Costliness**, that is the impossability of producing the asset without a provable expendature of capital, energy and/or time.
+An essential characteristic of a digital sound money protocol is **Unforgeable Costliness**, that is the impossibility of producing the asset without a provable expendature of capital, energy and/or time.
 Unforgeable Costliness stipulates that one of these scarce resources must be exchanged for production of another (capital being an abstraction of both energy and time).
 Without it, production may be gamed by those with greater access to the source, subsequently destroying the confidence and trust in future expectations of inflation.

 Nick Szabo beautifully articulated the idea by describing the unavoidable and expensive costs of production which must exist for an asset to attain a monetary premium.